martin-ger/esp_wifi_repeater/README.md

 Some details are explained in this video: https://www.youtube.com/watch?v=OM2FqnMFCLw

-### Note on WPA2 KRaCK security issue
+### Note on WPA2 KRACK security issue
-The lastest firmware (after 17/Oct/2017) has been build with the patched version of the SDK 2.1.0 from Espressif that mitigates the KRaCK (https://www.krackattacks.com/ ) attack.
-This patch cannot be appiled for the 1.5.4. firmware.
+The lastest firmware (after 17/Oct/2017) has been build with the patched version of the SDK 2.1.0 from Espressif that mitigates the KRACK (https://www.krackattacks.com/ ) attack.
+This patch cannot be applied for the 1.5.4. firmware.
 It should be regarded as deprecated.

 # First Boot
 The esp_wifi_repeater starts with the following default configuration: